 Q: Why is the episode reach showing as “not available”?

 A: This can occur due to several factors when we have limited data.
-One of the main reasons is that when a podcast has been inactive for quite some time, making it difficult for us to determine the reach of a new episode release.
+One of the main reasons is when a podcast has been inactive for quite some time, making it difficult for us to determine the reach of a new episode release.

 Any other questions, comments, or concerns?

 Feel free to message us any time via our live messenger or send us an email at [email protected]!